Dallas EB-1 Visa Lawyer

 As with any visa filing procedure, it is highly recommended by the United States Citizenship and Immigration Services (USCIS) that you work directly with an experienced attorney.

-Put Two Decades' Experience On Your Side
+Put Three Decades of Experience On Your Side

-At Akula & Associates, P.C., our Dallas EB-1 visas lawyers have been managing complex litigation and global business cases with more than 20 years of legal experience.
+At Akula & Associates, P.C., our Dallas EB-1 visas lawyers have been managing complex litigation and global business cases with more than 30+ years of legal experience.
 As immigration is our focus, you can be confident that we have the know-how and knowledge required to complete your case or visa filing efficiently.

 Our goal is to get you or your loved one into the country as soon as possible and with as little stress as possible.